Virgin Atlantic Offering 30% Off Select Award Tickets

 Bottom line

-Virgin Atlantic Flying Club has a generous promotion on award redemptions, as you can get 30% off the points required for award tickets in many markets.
+Virgin Atlantic Flying Club has a generous promotion on award redemptions, as you can get 40% off the points required for award tickets for travel in all markets.
 This is a great deal, especially since the discount is applied at the time that you book, so you don’t have to wait for some points refund after the fact.

-If you have any travel to plan in the coming months, then I’d say this is a great opportunity.
+If you have any travel to plan for the remainder of the year, then I’d say this is an opportunity worth considering.

 Do you plan on taking advantage of Virgin Atlantic’s award sale?